sarahbrotman/sarahbrotman/README.md

 - 👋 Hi, I’m @sarahbrotman
-- 🧬 I'm a Postdoctoral fellow at UNC
+- 🧬 I'm a Postdoctoral fellow at University of Colorado - Anschutz Medical Campus
 - 👀 I’m interested in human genomics and complex traits
 - 💞️ I love awk and sed and ggplot
 - 📫 How to reach me sarah.brotman13@gmail.com